 Spend time at an out-of-state ski resort.
 Make the most of the ski season by venturing to a destination resort.

 Travel somewhere warm with a beach.
-If you're done with the cold, treat yourself to a quick getaway somewhere you can put your toes in the sand.
-We asked a professional traveler to name her top U.S. beaches.
+If you're done with the cold, treat yourself to a quick getaway somewhere you can put your toes in the sand at one of the top U.S. beaches.